EternalllZM/rtz-kar/docs/source/dolphin_setup.rst

 Place these files into your **User/Gamesettings** or **Sys/Gamesettings** Dolphin directory folder, depending on whether you are using a portable install.

 .. hint::
-    :ref:`A portable install will have User/Gamesettings.`
+    :ref:`A portable install will use User/Gamesettings.`

 Everything is now set.
-You can now look forward to hosting or connecting to a NetPlay session without trouble.
+Continue on in this guide to host/connect to a netplay session.